NyteshadeXT/PF2e-Vault/8) Adventures/7A - Scarred for Life (D192).md

 The beholder sensed when Keljack neared the Scar on his first expedition, and along the connection between itself and Keljack, it was able to perceive an image of the outlaw.
 Now most of its gnolls roam the Scar under specific orders to capture Keljack and bring him to the crystal.

+> [!infobox]
+> # Dead or Alive
+> If the adventurers capture Keljack and Fool, the two outlaws do their best to convince the adventurers to help them solve the mystery of Keljack’s scar.
+Keljack lies, persuades, and makes outlandish promises if he thinks it will do him any good; he has about 1,000 gp hidden in various locations around the Nentir Vale, though he’d rather not give it all up at once.
+> <br>
+> Fool, for his part, talks of his enslaved tribe and argues cogently (dropping, whenever convenient, the “dumb ogre” act) for his and Keljack’s release.
+> <br>
+> If the heroes insist on holding the outlaws captive, Fool’s ability to get out of certain kinds of restraining effects could come into play.
+If Keljack and the ogre manage to win free, the adventure continues just as it would have if the outlaws had escaped the inn.
+> <br>
+> If the adventurers are determined and skilled enough to keep Keljack and Fool under arrest, later to be hanged for their crimes, it is ultimately up to you if the story of Keljack ends here.
+>
 ## Encounter 1: Delicate Negotiations
 At the start of the encounter, place the following foes on the map:
  - 1: [[Keljack]] K